Biodiversity of Wales: Trees

-The sessile oak (Quercus petraea), one of Wales' most common species, can be found across the region.
+The sessile oak (Quercus petraea), one of Wales's most common species, can be found across the region.
 English holly (Ilex aquifolium), one of the few native evergreen trees, can be found in southern Wales.
 The wych elm (Ulmus glabra), a native species, suffers from disease and competition introduced by exotic species.

 Flowers

 The cuckoo flower (Cardamine pratensis), a herbaceous perennial, can be found throughout Wales.
 Bog rosemary (Andromeda polifolia), a small flowering shrub, can be found in central Wales.
 Within the British Isles, the Snowdon lily (Gagea serotina) is found only on the slopes of Snowdon.

 Important Plant Areas

 Important Plant Areas (IPAs) in Wales are areas of "the highest botanical importance" as determined by Plantlife.

 Faunal diversity

 Marine

 Around Cardigan Bay and Pembrokeshire coast, minke and pilot whales are common in the summer while fin and killer whales are rare.
 Bottlenose dolphins are common and Risso’s dolphin and Atlantic white-sided dolphin are rare.
 Whales, grey seals, basking sharks and sunfish can also be seen.